-Many states permit individuals to expunge cases in some circumstances, and therefore people in Colorado looking to seal their case often use the term “expunged.”
-While juvenile cases in Colorado can be expunged, unfortunately under Colorado law it is not possible to “expunge” a non-juvenile case (at least when that term is properly used).
-The difference is that expunging a case means to actually destroy even the physical file, and to erase all traces of the case from all databases.
-Except for eligible juvenile offenses, our legislature in Colorado has decided that our laws should not go that far, reasoning that law enforcement should always have access to old case files if needed.
+Many states permit individuals to expunge cases in some circumstances, and therefore people in Colorado hoping to seal their case often misuse the term “expunged.”
+While juvenile cases in Colorado can be expunged, under Colorado law it is generally not possible to “expunge” a non-juvenile case.
+The one exception to this is in cases of mistaken identity when no charges were filed.
+The difference between sealing and expunging is that expunging a case means that even the physical files are destroyed, and all traces of the case is erased from all databases.
+The legislature in Colorado has decided that our laws should not generally go that far, reasoning that law enforcement should be able to have access to old case files.
 Instead, Colorado permits sealing of the cases, which greatly restricts who can see and access sealed criminal cases.
-For most purposes in daily life, sealing a criminal case, while not the same as expungement, is still far better than not having the case sealed.Who Can Seal Their Case and Who Can’t?
+Although it is not the same as expungement, sealing a criminal case is still sufficient for most purposes in daily life, and is far better than not having the case sealed.Who can Seal Their Case and Who Can’t?

 Nearly all dismissed cases are eligible to be sealed at any time, whether they are dismissed outright, or as a result of a successful deferred sentence.
 Similarly, records of a crime for which a defendant was found not guilty are also eligible for sealing at any time.
 It is also possible to seal convictions for traffic offenses, petty offenses, and municipal offenses after a waiting period.
 However, the most significant change in the new case sealing laws are that more serious convictions can now be sealed as well.